talhazuberi71/pid-detection/README.md

    jupyter notebook yolov5_p&ids.ipynb
    ```

-4. Follow the cells in the notebook for setup, training, and inference

-## 🛠️ Usage

-The project is organized as a Jupyter notebook with cells for different stages of the workflow:

-1. **Cell 1**: Setup YOLOv5 (clones repository and installs dependencies)
-2. **Cell 2**: Download P&ID dataset
-3. **Cell 3**: Extract dataset files
-4. **Cell 4**: Verify setup and (optionally) start training
-5. **Cell 5**: Run inference on P&ID diagrams
-6. **Training Verification Cell**: Verify training results and manage models

 ## 🏋️ Model Training

 The model is trained on a dataset of P&ID symbols with annotations.
 To train the model: